 Where the research is of a very specialist nature and is not commercially viable, the Trust may offer funding to assist that research provided that copies of the manuscripts are lodged in selected specialist libraries, County Record Offices and possibly published on the world wide web.

 Fuller details of supported books appears elsewhere on the website.
+The Trust is unable to offer a facility to buy books.
 Some of the recent books that have been helped financially by The Michael Sedgwick Memorial Trust include:

 • The Tricycle Book 1895-1902 Part 2, a history of UK production of these vehicles by Michael Edwards,